galaxyproject/admin-training/sessions/10-uwsgi/ex1-uwsgi.md

 $ sudo systemctl restart nginx
 ```

-**Part 2 - configure Apache for uWSGI**
+**Part 2 - Configure Apache for uWSGI**

-Apache is configure to expect the main paster process to appear on port 8080, but we want it to communicate with uWSGI on port 4001 instead.
+We previously configured Apache HTTP to expect the main paster process to appear on port 8080, but we want it to communicate with uWSGI on port 4001 instead.
 Edit the file `/etc/apache2/sites-enabled/000-galaxy.conf` and update the line:

 ```RewriteRule ^(.*) http://localhost:8080$1 [P]```